-When you build an app that includes both Firebase Remote Config and Firebase Analytics, you gain the ability to understand your app users better and to respond to their needs more quickly.
+When you build an app that includes both Firebase Remote Config and Google Analytics for Firebase, you gain the ability to understand your app users better and to respond to their needs more quickly.
 You can combine the capabilities of these features to accomplish the following:

 - Use Analytics user properties to customize your app for segments of your user base with flexibility and precision.
 To learn more, see Remote Config and user properties.

 - Perform A/B testing and to validate the impact of improvements and feature changes.
 To learn more, see A/B test two feature variants.

 To learn more about analyzing app usage with Google Analytics for Firebase, see the Analytics introduction.